Democratic Autonomous Administration of North and East Syria: Politics

+The supporters of the region's administration state that it is an officially secular polity, with direct democratic ambitions based on democratic confederalism and libertarian socialism, promoting decentralization, gender equality, environmental sustainability, social ecology, and pluralistic tolerance for religious, cultural, and political diversity, and that these values are mirrored in its constitution, society, and politics, stating it to be a model for a federalized Syria as a whole rather than outright independence.
+The region's administration has also been accused by partisan and non-partisan sources of authoritarianism, media censorship, forced disappearances, support of the Ba'athist regime, Kurdification, and displacement.
+At the same time, DAANES has also been described by partisan and non-partisan sources as the most democratic system in Syria, with direct open elections, social equality, respecting human rights within the region, as well as defense of minority and religious rights within Syria.

+DAANES has widespread support for its universal democratic, sustainable, autonomous, pluralist, equal, and feminist policies in dialogues with other parties and organizations.

 The political system of the region is based on its adopted constitution, officially titled "Charter of the Social Contract".
-The constitution was ratified on 9 January 2014 and provides that all residents of the region shall enjoy fundamental rights such as gender equality and freedom of religion.
+The first version of the constitution was ratified on 9 January 2014 and provides that all residents of the region shall enjoy fundamental rights such as gender equality and freedom of religion.
 It also provides for property rights.
 The region's system of community government has direct democratic aspirations.

-The Former diplomat Ross Carne observed in September 2015 in The New York Times:
+The former diplomat Carne Ross observed in September 2015 in The New York Times:

-However, a 2016 paper from Chatham House stated that power is heavily centralized in the hands of the Democratic Union Party (PYD).
-Abdullah Öcalan, a Kurdistan Workers' Party (PKK) leader imprisoned in İmralı, Turkey, has become an iconic figure in the region whose libertarian socialist ideology has shaped the region's society and politics through the ruling TEV-DEM coalition, a political alliance including the PYD and a number of smaller parties.
-Before TEV-DEM, the region was governed by the Kurdish Supreme Committee, a coalition of the PYD and the Kurdish National Council (KNC), which was dissolved by the PYD in 2013.
+In 2016, a Chatham House research paper stated that power is heavily centralized in the hands of the Democratic Union Party (PYD).
+Abdullah Öcalan, a Kurdistan Workers' Party (PKK) leader imprisoned in İmralı, Turkey, has become an iconic figure in the region whose ideology of democratic confederalism has shaped the region's society and politics.

 Besides the parties represented in TEV-DEM and the KNC, several other political groups operate in northern Syria.
 Several of these, such as the Kurdish National Alliance in Syria, the Democratic Conservative Party, the Assyrian Democratic Party, and others actively participate in governing the region.

-The politics of the region has been described as having "libertarian transnational aspirations" influenced by the PKK's shift toward anarchism, but also includes various "tribal, ethno-sectarian, capitalist and patriarchal structures."
+The politics of the region has been described as having "libertarian transnational aspirations" influenced by the PKK's shift toward anarchism, but also includes various "tribal, ethno-sectarian, capitalist and patriarchal structures".
 The region has a "co-governance" policy in which each position at each level of government in the region includes a "female equivalent of equal authority" to a male.
 Similarly, there are aspirations for equal political representation of all ethno-religious components – Arabs, Kurds and Assyrians being the most sizeable ones.
 This has been compared this to the Lebanese confessionalist system, which is based on that country's major religions.